MoeweX/MockFog2/node-manager/README.md

 Each stage comprises multiple phases that should, in general, be run consecutively.
 At the moment, the easiest way of running a phase is through the command line.

-### Stage 1
+### Stage 1 - Infrastructure Emulation

 ![](../misc/Stage1-01_Bootstrap.png)

 Start this phase by running `node app.js bootstrap`, this:
 - Creates a var file for the bootstrap playbook at `run/vars/`
-- Bootstraps the infrastructure on AWS
+- Bootstraps the infrastructure on AWS based on `run/infrastructure.jsonc`
     - Setup a VPC
     - Setup a management subnet (access to internet, only ssh and node agent) -> mapped to eth0
     - Setup an internal subnet (access to all other machines, all traffic) -> mapped to eth1